Alar-q/Alar-q/README.md

 ## Hi there 👋

+I am a Master's student of SITE in Data Science program of Computational Neuroscience track at Kazakh-British Technical University.
+I graduated with a BSc in Software Engineering at Astana IT University.

 <!--
 **Alar-q/Alar-q** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.